-- Each point is made slightly transparent to show overlapping points, which correspond to monitoring multiple depths at multi-completion wells.
+- 335 Figure N2: Groundwater level, storage, and ISW RMP locations.
+Each point is made slightly - transparent to show overlapping points, which correspond to monitoring multiple depths at multi-completion wells.

-- Minimum Thresholds are not substantially lower than lowest recorded groundwater elevations (Fall 2015) and maintain elevations above historic lows near ISW.
+- Figure 3.3.1-2.
+Minimum thresholds are not substantially lower than lowest recorded groundwater - 340 elevations (Fall 2015), and maintain elevations above historic lows near ISW.
 Point values and colors correspond the depth below the 2015 low groundwater level (darker is deeper).
 Green lines represent faults.

-3.3.1.4.2 Method for Quantitative Measurement of Minimum Thresholds
+343 3.3.1.4.2 Method for Quantitative Measurement of Minimum Thresholds

 The groundwater elevation at each RMP will be monitored at least biannually to directly assess the SMC.
-The RMPs and associated SMC are listed in Table 3.3.1-1 and presented spatially in Figure 3.3.1-5.
-Note that in some instances, multiple wells are included at the same location (e.g., nested wells).
+The RMPs and associated SMC are listed in Table 3.3.1-1 and presented spatially in Figure 3.3.1-3.
+Note that in some instances, multiple wells are included at the same location

+347 (e.g., nested wells).
 These wells are denoted by duplicate labels in the figure and have unique

-RMP IDs as well as unique screened intervals.
-These monitoring locations are unique in that they capture shallow and deep aquifer zones.
+348 RMP IDs as well as unique screened intervals.
+These monitoring locations are unique in that

+349 they capture shallow and deep aquifer zones.